The first year mostly consists of courses which will prepare you for writing your thesis and research practice or internship in the second year.

 Major thesis (36 credits)

-Find out more about the chair groups of the Animal Sciences department.
+Find out more about the research chair groups of the Animal Sciences department.

 Internship (24 credits)

-The aim of an academic internship is that students assimilate the institutional, entrepreneurial and labour reality of their social setting of future academic positions.
+The aim of an academic internship is that students experience what it would be like to work in that future academic positions.
 Proper internships require that students apply their scientific knowledge, exercise their professional skills, learn to work independently with a sense of responsibility for the organisation and can expand their personal network.
-Many students conduct their internship at a university or a research institution abroad, but an internship can also be conducted at a company in The Netherlands or abroad.
+Many students conduct their internship at a university or a research institution abroad, but an internship can also be conducted at a company in the Netherlands or abroad.
 The choice of an internship location is based on the interests and wishes of the student and the (worldwide) contacts of the staff of the chair group.

 Research practice (24 credits)

 A research practice is comparable to a major thesis with respect to the learning goals and composition.
 It is also a research project, but of a shorter duration.
 In addition, students also reflect on their career perspective.
 A research practice can be used to deepen and extend your knowledge on the topic of your specialisation.
 In that case it is usually performed at or via the chair group from your specialisation.

 A research practice can also be used to broaden your expertise, for instance by choosing a thesis subject in a specific professional direction.
 Then it is performed at a chair group outside the Animal Sciences department.
 You can read more about it under the tab: Professional career interests.